ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 ------------

-Finally, lets talk about how to keep a container running for longer than than your interactive terminal session.
+Lets talk about how to keep a container running for longer than than your interactive terminal session.
 There are many reasons you want a container to outlive you or run in the background, so that's what the ``-d`` flag is for, or detached.
 Lets start off by showing that there are no containers running with ``sudo docker ps``.
 Next start a new container with the flag.